Employment Outlook & Career Guidance for Geriatric Social Work

 Gerontological social workers are professionals who meet the biological, social, and psychological needs of older adults; usually those over 65 years of age.
 According to the US Census Bureau, between the years, 2010 and 2050, the US is projected to see rapid growth of all individuals over the age of 65.
 In 2050 the number of Americans aged 65 and older is projected to be 88.5 million, which is more than double the population of 40.2 million in 2010.
 The Council on Social Work Education reports that by 2030, 20 percent of the population will be age 65.

-The importance of the baby boom generation (the fastest growing group in the US) in shaping the overall population is illustrated by the accelerated job growth for Geriatric Social Workers projected over the next decade – with the US Bureau of Labor Statistics (BLS) reporting 19 percent job growth (which is faster than average for all occupations) between the years of 2012 and 2022
+The importance of the baby boom generation (the fastest growing group in the US) in shaping the overall population is illustrated by the accelerated job growth for Geriatric Social Workers projected over the next decade – with the US Bureau of Labor Statistics (BLS) reporting 9% job growth (which is faster than average for all occupations) for social work overall between 2021 and 2031.

 Geriatric Social Workers Career Options